Use a mobile hotspot on your Galaxy phone

 Network name: View and change the name of your hotspot.

-Hide my phone: Make your phone detectable or undetectable.
+Hide my device: Make your phone undetectable by others.

 Security: Select the hotspot's security level.